- Cardiology 84

 Causes and Prevention of Chronic Kidney Disease

-Chronic kidney disease (CKD), also known as chronic kidney failure, is a condition Where the kidneys gradually lose function, leading to a buildup of waste and fluids in the body.
+Chronic kidney disease (CKD), also known as chronic kidney failure, is a condition where the kidneys gradually lose function, leading to a buildup of waste and fluids in the body.
+Chronic kidney disease causes can range from diabetes to high blood pressure, and it progresses through various stages of chronic kidney disease.

-As chronic kidney disease (CKD) progresses, it can cause high blood pressure, anaemia, weak bones, and nerve damage.
+As CKD progresses, it can cause high blood pressure, anemia, weak bones, and nerve damage.
 The kidneys are essential for filtering blood, removing waste, regulating blood pressure, producing red blood cells, maintaining bone health, and balancing blood chemicals.

 - Feel tired and have less energy